The most intense at-home fitness classes from Toronto gyms for adrenalin junkies

 What to expect: This gym is dedicated to providing space for all bodies, regardless of age, income, gender or athletic history.

-What to expect: Philosophy owner Phil Ortwein rented out just about every dumbbell, barbell and kettlebell in his 12,000-square-foot St. Clair West gym to facilitate the move online.
-With equipment in his members’ hands, Ortwein is able to offer an expansive range of virtual classes, from yoga to boxfit, as well as targeted strength sessions aimed at tightening cores, lifting booties and sculpting rock-hard abs.
+What to expect: Philosophy owner Phil Ortwein rented out dumbbells, barbells and kettlebells to his members to facilitate the move online.
+That means he’s able to offer an expansive range of virtual classes, from yoga to box fit, as well as targeted strength sessions aimed at tightening cores, lifting booties and sculpting rock-hard abs.

 Schedule: Between two and four live Zoom classes a day.
 Booking for the classes is done through Philosophy Fitness’s app.
 See the schedule here.